Ethewizard/Cloud-Security-Monitoring-Automation-Platform-Project/README.md

 ```

 ## 5. Implement CI/CD Pipeline
-- Use GitHub Actions or AWS CodePipeline for automated deployments.
+- Use GitHub Actions for automated deployments.
 - Set up testing and security scanning in the pipeline.

 ### 5.1 GitHub Actions Sample